Welcome to today's edition of the Rush 24-7 podcast.

 And yet, not one media report on this aspect of the American electorate.

-Not one, to the extent that we have had media reports that people are afraid, it's like that garbage I just read to you from the Los Angeles Times.
+To the extent that we have had media reports that people are afraid, it's like that garbage I just read to you from the Los Angeles Times.

-When the theft is taking place before our eyes right now in Virginia and in Pennsylvania, particularly Philadelphia, and probably a lot of other places as well.
+When the theft is taking place before our eyes right now in Virginia and in Pennsylvania, particularly Philadelphia and probably a lot of other places as well, we know Acorn's been out there.

-We know that Acorns infested Ohio, and who knows how many other states.
+We know that Acorns infested Ohio and who knows how many other states.

-So there is a large number, millions and millions and millions of Americans who are not going to vote Obama, who have no desire to vote Obama, who are going to show up today and vote either for McCain or against Obama, and the media is not even aware of them.
+So there is a large number, millions and millions and millions of Americans who are not going to vote Obama, who have no desire to vote Obama, who are going to show up today and vote either for McCain or against Obama.

 And I firmly believe that.

-I think the media's template and their vision is so narrow, they go out and they see these McCain Palin rallies, and they see all these people show up and they chalk it up to celebrity.
+They go out and they see these McCain-Palin rallies and they see all these people show up and they chalk it up to celebrity.

-They chalk it up to anything but genuine affection, either for McCain or Palin, or their policies or what have you.
+They chalk it up to anything but genuine affection either for McCain or Palin or their policies or what have you.

-We also have the phenomenon that uh these kinds of people are not understood by the media in the first place.
+We also have the phenomenon that these kinds of people are not understood by the media in the first place.

-And that's why reporters have been making up stories such as people at a McCain Palin rally saying, kill him about Obama.
+And that's why reporters have been making up stories such as people at a McCain-Palin rally saying, kill him about Obama, when it was the reporter who probably said it because the reporter is the only one who heard it.

 And that was in a, I think that rally was in Pennsylvania where that happened.